BasketOfNekos/DaVinci-Resolve-FH-BeatBar-Script/README.md

 ### Advanced

 Deduplication (frames) <br />
-Wav files will probably record a lot of junk for every note, this lets you clean up that.
+Wav files will probably record a lot of junk for every note, this lets you clean that up.
 If you find extra notes to be playing, increase this.
-This is in frame scale, so it will delete a note if it will be in the same place as the current note next frame if set to 1.
+This is in frame scale, so it will delete a note if it will be in the same place as the current note next frame (if set to 1).

 Disable Rounding <br />
 You may end up having situations where a beat will play halfway between 2 frames.
 This can be problematic in timelines with low fps (below 144 fps), and to resolve this, you can have fusion calculate what a frame would be during that half frame.
 However, this will tank performance, so I reccomend turning it on only before rendering.